BrandonFreeck/PartyMaker/README.md

 # PartyMaker
-Shoddy party maker I lifted from a buddy that i'll eventually improve
+Shoddy party maker I lifted from a buddy that I'll eventually improve